 - use their memory of familiar, predictable texts and emerging sound-symbol knowledge to match some spoken words with written words

-- read one or two high frequency words in a sentence correctly in simple, predictable texts
+- read 1 or 2 high frequency words in a sentence correctly in simple, predictable texts

-- point to words using one-to-one correspondence when reading.
+- point to words using 1-to-1 correspondence when reading.

 For children learning an additional language at school, their ability to read and comprehend texts will be dependent on the amount of time allocated to the program in the school timetable.

 Students learning a scripted language (Chinese/Japanese) will more likely be beginning to read/recognise some high frequency words in simple, predictable texts and point to illustrations when they hear a text being read.
 For other languages, students will more likely be beginning to read one or more sentences correctly in a simple book.